eclap5/Automation/README.md

-Automation for Student Union house upstairs working space reservation in LUT University. <br />
+Automation for Student Union House upstairs working space reservation in LUT University. <br />

 DISCLAIMER: <br />
-Use with your own responsibility, this code might include bugs or/and security risks!
+Use with your own responsibility, this code might include bugs and/or security flaws!

 How to use: <br />